dev1virtuoso/Utility/Tools/Magenta/README.md

 ## Contact Information

-If you have any questions or suggestions regarding this machine learning project, please feel free to contact me at [carson.developer1125@gmail.com](mailto:carson.developer1125@gmail.com).
+If you have any questions or suggestions regarding this machine learning project, please feel free to contact me at [following methods](https://carson-we.github.io/contact.html).

 Thank you for your interest to the project!